Skip to content

 Presets work with all task modes:

-terok task start myproj --preset review
+terok task run myproj --preset review

 See What's Available